iterative/dvc.org/static/docs/command-reference/remote/index.md

 remote = myremote
 ```

-2. Add Amazon S3 remote and modify its region:
+## Example: Add Amazon S3 remote and modify its region:

-> **Note!** Before adding a new remote be sure to login into AWS and follow
+> **Note!** Before adding a new remote be sure follow the instructions at
-> instructions at
 > [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html).

 ```dvc